 It will give you enough reason as to why you should work.

-Focus is the key to the successfulness of any task that you are doing.
+Focus is the key to the success of any task that you are doing to improve your time management skills.
 Without focus, you will be wasting a good amount of time on things that are not necessarily contributing to your productivity.

-Focus is one of those most important skills for time management where you will only realize its importance until or unless you are struggling with it.
+Focus is one of those most important time management skills where you will only realize its importance until or unless you are struggling with it.

 Now for this one thing that you should know is that always try to focus on quality rather than quantity.

 Many people things that working on a lot of tasks at the same time will increase their productivity.
 But this is true in very rare cases where some people have mastered the art of multitasking.
 But this art of multitasking only comes with experience.
 And for many people, this is not so common.